Property index

 For any general enquiries please contact us using propertymanagementgeneral@liverpool.gov.uk

-- Financial Offer (How much the interested party are prepared to pay for the site)
+- Financial Offer (How much the interested party are prepared to pay for the site) offers below market value will not be considered.

 - Proposed Scheme details/plans